itzraiyan/AniMal/README.md

 A: When switching from AniList to MyAnimeList (or vice versa), this tool preserves your library data in a format MAL can import.

 **Q: What data gets exported?**
-A: We export:
+A: The following data is exported:
 - Titles
 - Scores (1-10 scale)
 - Progress (episodes/chapters read)
-- Status (watching/completed/etc)
+- Status (watching, completed, etc.)
 - Start/end dates
 - Personal notes

 **Q: Is my AniList password required?**
 A: No!
-We only need your public username to access your public profile.
+Only your public username is needed to access your public profile.

 **Q: Can I run this on Windows?**
 A: Yes!
-Install Python from [python.org](https://python.org) and follow the Linux instructions.
+Install Python from [python.org](https://www.python.org) and follow the Linux instructions.

 ## 🤝 Contributing